Skip navigation

 Like ownership housing cooperatives, short-life cooperatives are registered as cooperative societies under the provisions of the Co-operative and Community Benefit Societies Act 2104, with members having a ‘par value’ nominal £1 non-equity share in the cooperative.
 Short-life cooperatives have declined in numbers in recent years because landlords, mainly local councils or other public bodies have been taking the housing back for improvement or sale.

-5. Self and Custom Build Housing Cooperatives
+5. Self and Custom-built Housing Cooperatives

 6. Student Housing Cooperatives